 Carl is the proprietor of Montford Press in West Seattle, one of the few limited edition handpress shops in the Northwest.
 His area of expertise is wood engraving, which he has been perfecting since about 1970.
 Along with hand engraving, Carl is also regarded as an expert on the iron handpress, having produced both broadsides and limited edition chapbooks.
 His most cherished possession in his shop is a Wm.
 A. Field Reliance handpress, an antique and an object of great artistic beauty in its own right.

-Bruce Morser is a freelance illustrator living and working from Vashon Island.
-Using a combination of pencil rendering and digital manipulation, he creates images for a variety of clients including: Apple Computer, National Geographic, NASA, Nike, Starbucks, Smithsonian, Boeing, Microsoft, IBM...
-His subject matter ranges from large technical images of projects such as The International Space Station, to medical illustration, to corporate portraiture and fashion.
-Bruce received an MFA in Painting from the University of Washington in 1988.
-Before that, he earned a BA from Colgate University in Hamilton NY in 1976.
+Bruce Morser is an internationally recognized freelance illustrator and educator living and working from Vashon Island.
+His illustrations have appeared in a variety of publications, including National Geographic and The Wall Street Journal.
+His commercial clients over the years have included Apple, NASA, Nike, Starbucks, Boeing, Microsoft, Nordstrom, and Nike.
+Bruce regularly presents and teaches on the subject of creativity.
+He received an MFA in Painting from the University of Washington in 1988.
+Before that, Bruce earned a BA from Colgate University in Hamilton, NY in 1976.
 He has also served as a Trustee of the school for the last 14 years.